dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 Both of these properties are optional, so we can pass an empty object for now.
 Next, we will replace the `Banner` class with the `App` as the root of our application.

+{% aside 'Mandatory object for properties' %}
+The 2nd argument of the `w()` function is mandatory even you have no properties to pass in.
+This is to ensure the correct type guarding for all widgets in TypeScript.
+{% endaside %}

 {% section %}

 ## Make the App widget the root of the application